How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 What should I do if Reddit is dominating my target keywords?

 Adapt your content strategy rather than trying to out-rank Reddit.
-For informational queries where community discussion provides value, consider: creating video content for YouTube (which still drives traffic), participating authentically in relevant Reddit discussions (build brand presence where your audience is), and focusing on commercial-intent keywords where product expertise matters more than community discussion.
-A Search Engine Land case study found that diversifying content types and targeting less competitive long-tail keywords recovered 40% of lost traffic within three months, though traffic came from more varied sources than before.
+For informational queries where community discussion provides value, consider: creating video content for YouTube (which still drives traffic), participating authentically in relevant Reddit discussions, and focusing on commercial-intent keywords where product expertise matters more than community discussion.
+The March 2026 update further boosted Reddit’s visibility, and this trend is likely to continue.

 Can I file a reconsideration request for core update impacts?